ybanez330/iOS_Capstone/README.md

 - Allows users to easily copy ingredient quantities for reference or sharing.
 - Provides a button to return to the input screen for adjustments.

-- [] **Help Screen**
-- Provides guidance and instructions on how to use the app effectively.
-- Includes FAQs and troubleshooting tips for common issues.

 ### 3. Navigation

 **Tab Navigation (Tab to Screen)**